 The frequency specified with this parameter for analog APRS is totally independent of the selected channels frequency.
+The APRS beacon is transmitted using 1200 Baud AFSK.
 The frequency data within the following table is subject to change without prior notice.